stephenafamo/bob/website/docs/code-generation/configuration.md

       - '"fmt"'
     # CompareExpr is used to compare two values of this type
     # if not provided, == is used
-    # Used AAA and BBB as placeholders for the two values
+    # Use AAA and BBB as placeholders for the two values
     compare_expr: |-
       bytes.Equal(AAA.Val, BBB.Val)
     # Imports for the compare expression